lb3361/gigatron-lb/extension-crazy/README.md

 The last chip is a 74HCT244 buffer that sits between the 8 low bits `A0..7` of the Gigatron address bus and the `RA0..7` wires that connect the CPLD to the 8 low bits of the SRAM address bus.
 This was necessary the CPLD did not have enough remaining I/O pins to receive the full Gigatron address bus on separate lines.
-When the 74HCT244 outputs are active, the Gigatron A0..7 go into both the SRAM address bus and the CPLD ports RA0..7.
+When the 74HCT244 outputs are active, the Gigatron `A0..7` go into both the SRAM address bus and the CPLD ports `RA0..7`.
 When the 74HCT244 outputs are tri-stated, the CPLD has exclusive control of the SRAM address bus.
+Of course one has to be careful to tri-state these CPLD ports and to use them as inputs when the 74HCT244 has active outputs.

 The board layout places all the SMT components out-of-sign on the board underside.
 The visible side contains two connectors for SPI devices using the SD Card breakout pinout, a JTAG connector to program the CPLD,